Bay Tunnel Delivering Water to Customers

 The new five-mile-long Bay Tunnel is now in service.
 It forms a lifeline within the Hetch Hetchy Regional Water System delivering drinking water from Hetchy Hetchy, San Antonio, and Calaveras Reservoirs to customers on the Peninsula and in San Francisco.
 On October 15, 2014, the SFPUC operations brought the new tunnel into service and the SFPUC, together with Bay Area partners, celebrated its completion while watching the first water from the tunnel flow into Crystal Springs Reservoir.
 This is the first tunnel built under San Francisco Bay, and it replaces aging pipeline infrastructure built in the 1920s and 1930s that traverses the Bay on wooden trestles to provide seismic and delivery reliability after a major earthquake.

 The Bay Tunnel Project has been in construction for over four years, and surface restoration work is now underway at the shaft sites.
-The project is expected to reach final completion in late spring 2015.
+The project reached substantial completion in May 2015.

 ||First water from the Bay Tunnel entering Crystal Springs Reservoir.